bekuretsion/bekuretsion/README.md

 # Hi there, I'm Bekuretsion! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with interests in various technologies and fields.
+I'm a passionate turn data into value with interests in various technologies and fields.
 Here you'll find a collection of my projects, contributions, and more.
 Take a look around and feel free to reach out!

 ## 🔭 What I'm Currently Working On
-- [Project 1](https://github.com/bekuretsion/project1): A brief description of Project 1.
+-SMART RX-AI System (https://github.com/bekuretsion/project1): A brief description of Project 1.
 - [Project 2](https://github.com/bekuretsion/project2): A brief description of Project 2.
 - Exploring new technologies and working on innovative solutions.